 Many students want to voluntarily assume responsibilities for taking on school jobs just to help the good of the cause.
 Research shows students who assume a job at school feel a stronger connection to the school, the students, and the staff.
 This increased sense of belonging then translates to improved academics and behavior choices.

-Those students who are interested will need to fill out a job application.
 Upon selection for a job the students will have a yearly evaluation and an assigned staff member supervisor.
 An academic grade will not be assigned for a school job.